Turing-GenAI/turing-multi-agent-system/jnj_audit_copilot/README.md

 # JnJAuditCopilot

 # Description
-JnJAuditCopilot POC
+JnJAuditCopilot is the core application of the Turing Multi-Agent System that processes scheduled jobs using AI algorithms to generate messages and alerts for various roles (PD, AE, SGR).

-# pre-requisites
+# Pre-requisites
-- python >= 3.10
+- Python >= 3.10
-- poetry
+- Poetry
-- code repo
+- Code repository

-# setup environment
+# Setup Environment
 - `cd jnj_audit_copilot`
 - `poetry install`
-- create .env file in the repo root directory path.
+- Create .env file in the repo root directory path.
 Refer to sample_env.txt to create a copy of .env with the same parameters
-- (if required) edit `jnj_audit_copilot/app/common/config.py` file to change the path to your inputs and outputs folders.
+- (if required) Edit `jnj_audit_copilot/app/common/config.py` file to change the path to your inputs and outputs folders.
 These the agent will use in the code
-- (if required) edit ``jnj_audit_copilot/activities.json` to add or remove PD and AE/SAE questions
+- (if required) Edit `jnj_audit_copilot/activities.json` to add or remove PD and AE/SAE questions
 - In the .env file ensure we have below keys from Azure:
     * AZURE_OPENAI_API_KEY
     * AZURE_OPENAI_API_ENDPOINT